eacheson/machine-learning-gazetteer-matching/README.md

 - GeoNames daily dumps: [http://download.geonames.org/export/dump/] then choose CH.zip for the Switzerland data
 - SwissNames3D latest version: [https://shop.swisstopo.admin.ch/en/products/landscape/names3D]

 Note these datasets will not be identical to the ones used in this paper, which were downloaded in 2017.
+In particular, SwissNames3D may change UUIDs for certain records in newer versions.
 Data preparation involving the raw datasets is described and performed in the preparation notebooks.
+Contact the first author of the associated paper with any data requests.

 ### Results
 The _/results/_ folder contains tsv files used to plot the results in the paper.
 The _/html_exports/_ contains html exports of all the notebooks for easy viewing in a browser.